varmara/data-engineering-zoomcamp-2024/04-analytics-engineering/homework_4.md

 - Yellow
 - FHV and Green

-**Solution**: Yellow
+**Answer**: Yellow (see solution below)

 ## Homework Solution

-### Preparing data

-#### Upploading data to GCS
+### Upploading data to GCS

 For uploading green and yellow taxi data for 2019-2020, to GCS I modified `web_to_gcs.py` (from [[dezoomcamp-2024-module-3|Module 3: Data Warehouse]] extras).

-Install necessary packages
+- Install necessary packages (pandas, pyarrow, google-cloud-storage)

-`pip install pandas pyarrow google-cloud-storage`

-Set GOOGLE_APPLICATION_CREDENTIALS to your project/service-account key

-`export GOOGLE_APPLICATION_CREDENTIALS='/home/varmara/40_learning/data-engineering-zoomcamp-2024/01-docker-terraform/keys/plasma-bison-411917-a3b9e926eda8.json'`

-Set GCP_GCS_BUCKET as your bucket
+- Set GOOGLE_APPLICATION_CREDENTIALS to the project/service-account key.
+Set GCP_GCS_BUCKET as your bucket.

-`export GCP_GCS_BUCKET='dezoomcamp-mage-varmara-1'`

-Run `web_to_gcs.py`.
+- Run `web_to_gcs.py`.
 The modified version of the script accounts for data types while reading gzipped csv files from the New-York taxi data in the course repository.

 ### Creating tables in BigQuery